blhwong/The-Project/README.md

 # The Project

-An application for bill splitting and tracking with
+An application for bill splitting and tracking with friends

 ![](./docs/File12.png)